Skip to content

 Your First Annotation

-Click the Create Annotation button while in "View" mode to create your first annotation.
+To create your first annotation, click the `Create Annotation`` button while in “View” mode.
 WEBKNOSSOS will launch the main annotation screen allowing you to navigate your dataset, place markers to reconstruct skeletons, or annotate segments as volume annotations.

-Depending on the current tool - selectable in the top bar - various actions can be performed.
+You can perform various actions depending on the current tool - selectable in the toolbar at the top of the screen.
 Note that the most important controls are always shown in the status bar at the bottom of your screen.
 The first tool is the Move tool which allows navigating the dataset by moving the mouse while holding the left mouse button.
 With the Skeleton tool, a left mouse click can be used to place markers in the data, called nodes.
 Additionally, the left mouse button can also be used to navigate around, select or drag nodes.
 The Brush and Trace tools allow to "paint" voxels to create volumetric annotations.
 For a full rundown on the other annotations tools, such as Eraser, Segment Picker, Fill please refer to documentation on skeleton and volume annotations.

 Editing skeleton and volume annotations in the Annotation UI